oroinc/documentation/frontend/storefront/index.rst

    - Themes are built on top of the OroLayouts framework which is much more flexible than the placeholders approach used for back-office themes;
    - You can also customize it with themes, but as the architecture is different, you cannot reuse the same theme for OroCommerce storefront and back-office.

+.. admonition:: Business Tip

+   The manufacturing industry is one of the key sectors fully embracing digitization.
+Here is how you can enable |digital transformation in manufacturing| with eCommerce.

 .. raw:: html

    <h2>Table of Contents</h2>